nyorain/vpp/README.md

 [SubmitManager](include/vpp/submit.hpp), or
 [DeviceMemoryAllocator](include/vpp/allocator.hpp).

 ## Building
 __vpp does not have any external dependencies (excluding vulkan headers and loader lib of course).__
 Since it already uses C++17 it compiles (at the moment) only on the latest gcc and clang builds.

-Just download the repository or clone it with git, run cmake and then build it (using make, ninja, ...).
+Just download the repository or clone it with git, run cmake in a new build folder and then build it (e.g. using make or ninja with gcc/clang).

 ### Troubleshooting